Passenger (TV series): Production

 In March 2022, it was announced ITV and BritBox International had commissioned a six-part series titled Passengers from actor Andrew Buchan in his screenwriting debut.
-Jane Featherstone and Lucy Dyke would executive produce the series for Sister Pictures with Simon Mahoney.
+Jane Featherstone and Lucy Dyke would executive produce the series for Sister with Simon Maloney.
 Sumrah Mohammed served as producer, while Lee Haven-Jones and Nicole Charles directed the series.

 It was announced in February 2023 that Wunmi Mosaku would lead the series alongside David Threlfall.
 Also joining the cast were Daniel Ryan, Rowan Robinson, Barry Sloane as Eddie Wells, Natalie Gavin, Nico Mirallegro, Hubert Hanowicz, and Jack James Ryan as well as Matilda Freeman, Shervin Alenabi, and Arian Nik.

 Principal photography was underway in the West Yorkshire village of Cornholme as of February 2023.

+The show was not renewed for a second season.